jimi79/vietnam/README.md

 This is a game.
 A very approximate simulation of the vietnam war, only in text.
 The screen is separated in two zones:
-  top: log of radio
+* top: log of radio exchanges
-  bottom: commands sent to your teams
+* bottom: commands sent to your teams

 # Teams
 You have 4 teams: